 – Open to students pursuing careers in the classical engineering fields of civil, mechanical, electrical, and chemical engineering, including any subfield of those disciplines (see applicable subfields here)

 – Opportunity to receive mentoring from successful business professionals

-– Renewable annually for up to 4 years for a complete Bachelor’s degree
+– Students selected to receive the BAES Award can re-apply for up to 4 years for a complete Bachelor’s degree

 TURNING POTENTIAL INTO PROGRESS

 Inspired to take action by the powerful Black Lives Matter demonstrations in the summer of 2020, the team at The Helping Project felt compelled to find actionable ways to combat systemic racism.
 The group set out to create pathways and opportunities that would have a generational impact and long-term effects on breaking down barriers for Black Americans, while also championing diversity in STEM fields.